Paying US Expat Taxes as an American Abroad

 - File an FBAR with your tax return

-Even some of these mistakes can happen when using professional US expat tax services.
+Even some mistakes can happen when using professional US expat tax services.
 Most tax firms will use Form 2555 rather than Form 1116 due to the popularity and ease of using the form.
-Even if families abroad are eligible for the Additional Child Tax Credit refund of up to $3,600 per qualifying child.
+Even if families abroad are eligible for the Additional Child Tax Credit refund of up to $1,500 per qualifying child.

 Simply not filing US taxes is another mistake that Americans abroad and Accidental Americans can make.
-However, this mistake like the others above can be fixed.
-For those not filing their US taxes, they can use the US expat tax amnesty program called the Streamlined Filing Compliance Procedure.
+However, this mistake, like the others above, can be fixed.
+Those not filing their US taxes, they can use the US expat tax amnesty program called the Streamlined Filing Compliance Procedure.

 Expats Paying US Taxes